SamuelNoesslboeck/syunit/README.md

 }
 ```

-Even if most code is not as horribly documented and uses such terrible names, nothing stops a developer from accidently plugging in an absolute distance into a function that takes a relative one.
+Even if most code is not as horribly documented, nothing stops a developer from accidently plugging in an absolute distance into a function that takes a relative one.
 Here comes this library into play:

 ```rust
 use syunit::prelude::*;